 Key points to remember

-The NR does not have any extra rights to be given information about their relative’s mental health care or treatment when they are detained under the Mental Health Act.
+Your NR doesn’t have any extra rights to be given information about your mental health care or treatment if you are detained under the Mental Health Act.

-Community Treatment Order
+Community Treatment Order (CTO)

 Hospital leave, under section 17